-How To Steam and Froth Milk at Home: with or without a wand
+How To Steam Milk at Home With or Without a Wand

-As you experiment with brewing craft coffee, you may find yourself interested in duplicating the specialty latte and cappuccino drinks from your favorite coffee shop.
+As you experiment with brewing craft coffee, you may find yourself interested in duplicating the specialty latte and cappuccino drinks from your favourite coffee shop.

 It’s easy, after a little practice, and best of all you can control the amount of foam you create, from a light layer on top of your coffee to a fluffy cloud of milk froth.

 Milk pairs so well with coffee because milk offers a layer of flavour complexity that complements the natural flavours of coffee.
 When added to coffee, milk creates a profound and complex flavour profile that highlights the natural floral, caramel, and roasted notes.

 This is because of milk’s chemical composition (1).
 Milk is composed of sugar, fats, and proteins.
 These three compounds help to develop the texture and taste we love in our milk and coffee drinks.

 The way that these proteins react with air helps the creation of foam—preferably microfoam, or a collection of incredibly tight, small bubbles that form a creamy sort of matrix across the top of the finished liquid.

 When sugar is heated, it breaks down and caramelises, helping to sweeten the milk.
 The proteins, once heated, help to stiffen the bubbles, holding air in the milk to give it a light body.
 Finally, the fats melt to create a smooth and velvety appearance and mouthfeel.